I have now in my personal GitHub repo a way you can ask me questions related to the Quality Engineering subject.

-For me, the best way to set up data in your test is during the definition of your tests pre-condition, so you can share the same condition along with the tests that have the data condition in common.
+One of the best ways to set up data in your test is during the definition of your test pre-condition, so you can share the same condition along with the tests with the data condition in common.

-I’m facing the same “problem” you’re: the system that I test is very large and has different data conditions.
-The approach we are adopting is to group the related tests into the same pre-conditions.
-We create a Base Test class with the pre and post conditions for that situation.
+Many people face the problem where the system under test is very large and has different data conditions.
+One approach to follow is to group the related tests into the same pre-conditions.
+Normally, a Base Test class with the pre and post-conditions is ideal for that situation.

-Example: the system can run the functionalities with or without levels of approvals, wherewith approvals require more configuration, different data setup, etc…
+Example: the system can run the functionalities with or without levels of approvals, where approvals require more configurations, different data setup, etc…

 Usually, I do 3 different approaches to data management…